 To enable and save or rename a page, click Edit first.
 Make your changes, and then click Save, Save as, or Rename.

-Here are some other things that cause buttons to be disabled.
+Here are some things that cause these buttons to be disabled.

-The Quick Edit button isn't enabled in certain list views.
-This can happen if the view is something other than default.
+This can happen if the view isn't the default.
 Here are some possible fixes.

 Note: This method affects the way the view is displayed on the page